interpretml/TalkToEBM/README.md

 dataset's characteristics, including possible biases or the nature of the dependent variable.*

-We can give the LLM more context by providing a description of the dataset and the outcome.
-This allows the LLM to talk about the spacetime anomaly.
+Note that the LLM does not know about the dataset on which the model was trained.
+However, we can provide this information.
+This allows the LLM to talk about the outcome and to describe the graph in the context of the overall dataset.

 ```python
 dataset_description = """ The description of the dataset from Kaggle """